Emily-Keymon/Global-Weather-Data-Analysis/README.md

 7. Exported the City_Data into a csv file.

 ### Latitude Analysis
 1. Built scatter plot for latitude vs. temperature.
-2. Added analysis date for reference.
+Added analysis date for reference.
 Saved the plot as Fig1.png.
-3. Built scatter plots for latitude vs. humidity.
-4. Added analysis date for reference.
+2. Built scatter plots for latitude vs. humidity.
+Added analysis date for reference.
 Saved the plot as Fig2.png.
-5. Built scatter plots for latitude vs. cloudiness.
-6. Added analysis date for reference.
-Saved the plot as Fi31.png.
+3. Built scatter plots for latitude vs. cloudiness.
+Added analysis date for reference.
+Saved the plot as Fig3.png.
-7. Built scatter plots for latitude vs. wind speed.
-8. Added analysis date for reference.
+4. Built scatter plots for latitude vs. wind speed.
+Added analysis date for reference.
 Saved the plot as Fig4.png.

+### Linear Regression Analysis by Hemisphere
+1. Created a function to create Linear Regression plots.
+2. Created Northern and Southern Hemisphere dataframes.
+3. Plotted linear regression for max temp versus latitude for northern hemisphere.
+4. Plotted linear regression for max temp versus latitude for southern hemisphere.
+5. Plotted linear regression for humidity versus latitude for northern hemisphere.
+6. Plotted linear regression for humidity versus latitude for southern hemisphere.
+7. Plotted linear regression for cloudiness versus latitude for northern hemisphere.
+8. Plotted linear regression for cloudiness versus latitude for southern hemisphere.
+9. Plotted linear regression for wind speed versus latitude for northern hemisphere.
+10. Plotted linear regression for wind speed versus latitude for southern hemisphere.

 ---
 ## Analysis